shapeshed/shapeshed.com/content/posts/photoshop_101_transparent_fills.md

-{
-  "slug": "photoshop-101-transparent-fills",
-  "title": "Photoshop 101 - Transparent Fills",
-  "date": "2007-10-03T00:00:00+01:00",
++++
+date = "2007-10-03T00:00:00+01:00"
-  "description": "Photoshop doesn't come with the same one-click ability as Illustrator to make the fill of shapes or objects transparent.
-Here's a workaround.", "tags": [
+description = "Photoshop doesn't come with the same one-click ability as Illustrator to make the fill of shapes or objects transparent.
+Here's a workaround." slug = "photoshop-101-transparent-fills" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - Transparent Fills"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## What we want to achieve